Warning after medication left on bus

-Police are urging people to be cautious after medication was lost on a bus.
+Police are warning the public to be cautious after prescription medication was left on a bus.

-They were called at 2.25pm today after a woman arrived home on Cecil Street and realised she had left a bag containing medication on the 320 Arriva bus from St Helens to Wigan.

-Enquiries were made with the bus company but they were not able to find the medication.

-The bag contained 20mg of anti-depressant sertraline, 30mg of pain relief dihydrocodeine and 30mg of propranolol, which is used to treat anxiety.
+Officers at Merseyside Police received a report at about 2.50pm today, Monday, that a quantity medication may have been left on the 20 Arriva bus somewhere between Fingerpost and Blackbrook in St Helens this afternoon.

+The lost medication included 14 x 200mg tramadol tablets, seven x amitriptyline tablets, 56 x 200mg paracetamol, 14 x 1mg lorazepam and seven x 7.5mg zopiclone.

-Police are warning people that medication which has not been prescribed for them can be dangerous and, in some circumstances, can prove fatal.
+Officers are reminding people that taking any medication which has not been prescribed for them can be dangerous and, in some circumstances, can prove fatal.

-Anyone who finds the medication is asked to immediately hand it in to any pharmacy or police station or call police on 101.
+Anyone who finds any of the medication is asked to hand it in to any pharmacy or police station or call officers on the 101 number.

 Almost Done!